maubanel/UE5-Animations/anim-bp/README.md

 ##### `Step 12.`\|`ITA`| :large_blue_diamond: :small_blue_diamond: :small_blue_diamond:

+Press the **Event Graph** tab at the top to go the logic nodes.
+Here we will communicate with the animation bluprint and pass it variables from the player we are controlling.

-Now there is no begin play in animation blueprints but there is a **Event Blueprint Initialize Animation** which runs once when adding an animation to the game.
+Now there is no **Begin Play** in animation blueprints but there is a **Event Blueprint Initialize Animation** which runs once when adding an animation to the game.
 Lets add this event type by right clicking on the graph and selecting **Event Blueprint Initialize Animation**.
 Next we need access to the blueprint that holds our playable character **BP_AJ** so we will add a **Get Owning Actor** node which gets access to the current playable character.

 ![add initialize animation and get owning actor nodes](images/getOwningActorInit.png)